+Proposed

+maximum

-Proposed maximum Title of each class of aggregate Amount of securities to be registered offering price(2)(3) registration fee Class A Ordinary Shares, par value US\$0.00005 per share(1) US\$ US\$ (1) American depositary shares issuable upon deposit of Class A ordinary shares registered hereby will be registered under a separate registration state ement on Form F-6 (Registration No. 333- ).
-Each
+Title of each class of aggregate Amount of

+securities to be registered offering price(2)(3) registration fee

+Class A Ordinary Shares, par value US\$0.00005 per share(1) US\$50,000,000 US\$6,490(4)

+- American depositary shares issuable upon deposit of Class A ordinary shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No. 333-).
+Each American depositary share represents Class A ordinary shares.

-American depositary share represents Class A ordinary shares registered interview of the registered mater a separate registered in to in 1 of (Registered in to in 50 mer), Each American depositary shares represents Class A ordinary shares represents Class A ordinary shares that are issuable upon the exercise of the underwriters' over-allotment option.
+Includes Class A ordinary shares that are issuable upon the exercise of the underwriters' over-allotment option.
 Also includes Class A ordinary shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public.
 These Class A ordinary shares are not being registered for the purpose of sales outside the United States.

 Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933.
 (2)